Our New Vision for Malton Museum public consultation is now live!

 Back to Main Blog Page

-As part of our new range of tours this year, Malton Museum will be offering visits around Beadlam Villa and Cawthorn Roman Camps.
+As part of our new range of guided tours, Malton Museum will be offering guided tours of Malton’s former Roman Fort.
 Look out for details on social media, our website and in the local press.
-Both tours will be led by our ‘Blogger’ Nick Summerton.

 Figure 1: Plan of Cawthorn Camps showing recent excavation trenches ©English Heritage